Depression and suicidal ideation reduced after psychedelic usage

 The parameters of the first study were broad.
 The individuals had a variety of psychedelics to choose from: LSD, ayahuasca, DMT, salvia divinorum, mescaline, psilocybin mushrooms, or ibogaine.
 Interestingly, respondents that planned on using ketamine were excluded.
 While the sedative has recently been touted as a psychedelic, it's not classically considered in this regard.

 The second study was slightly more structured, as the team accepted participants attending a psychedelic ceremony.
-This is especially important given the work by organizations like MAPS, which is training psychedelic therapists in the hopes of legalized MDMA by 2023.
+This is especially important given the work by organizations like MAPS ( Multidisciplinary Association for Psychedelic Studies), which is training psychedelic therapists in the hopes of legalized MDMA by 2023.

 "Such ceremonies usually involve the presence of one or more "facilitators"—individuals who aim to provide a safe, conducive environment, emotional support, as well as certain contextual stimuli which are intended to enhance or structure the psychedelic experience."